 “Folly is a muscular boy whose tails wags nonstop,” Carrie Browning-Perez of Pet Helpers told The Dodo.
 “It’s obvious he didn’t miss many meals.”

-While Folly was in relatively good shape, high temperatures can spell disastrous, even for healthy animals.
-Had he been left alone for much longer, this story could have ended up even sadder.
+While Folly was in relatively good shape, high temperatures can spell disaster, even for healthy animals.
+Had he been left alone for much longer, this story might have had a sadder ending.